watermelonwolverine/ddstyleconverter/README.md

 Delete ddstyleconverter.exe file from the installation directory.

-Remove the path to the installation directory from the PATH system environment variable.
+Optional: Remove the path to the installation directory from the PATH system environment variable.

 Installation: Ubuntu 16.04 - 20.04
 =================================